-Fig. 7.4 Here

-In February 1922 the New York-based magazine Soviet Russia, published by Friends of Soviet Russia [FSR], ran this photo of a starving child to publicize the Volga famine.
+In February 1922 the New York-based magazine Soviet Russia, published by Friends of Soviet Russia (FSR), ran this photo (Figure 7.4) of a starving child to publicize the Volga famine.
 The goal was to encourage reader donations for relief and thereby counter the efforts of “bourgeois” organizations like Herbert Hoover’s American Relief Administration.
 In the ten months between late September 1921 and July 1922, the FSR fundraising drive collected over a half million dollars.
 Donations poured in from individuals, families, and groups of workers from around the United States.
 Part of Internationale Arbeiterhilfe (IAH, International Worker’s Relief) led by the prominent German communist Willi Münzenberg in Berlin, the American fund drive was wildly successful, especially compared to its German counterpart.
 Perhaps this was not surprising given the desperate straits of the postwar German economy following military defeat in 1918.
 Yet even in the United States, public support for humanitarian causes abroad was beginning to wane after enthusiastic wartime support for the relief work of the American Red Cross.

 The photo was unique among the images in Soviet Russia: it was one of only a handful of photographs for famine relief published in the magazine over the course of the year, and the only one that featured a lone suffering child.
 Although uncredited, the photo was taken on behalf of the International Committee of the Red Cross.
 Why were so few famine photos published?
 Perhaps it was due to difficulty securing such shots; after all, Willi Münzenberg complained numerous times during the same period that his fundraising efforts in Germany were hampered by a lack of photos, which he urged Soviet officials to send.
 In his case, when a packet of photos was finally dispatched in January 1922, it got lost in transit and never arrived in Berlin.
 Yet Soviet Russia proved willing to publish shots taken by the ICRC.
-It also regularly published a range of non-famine related photos.
-So the paucity of famine photos was likely the result of editorial choice, rather than a consideration of access, cost, or aversion to the medium.
+It also regularly published a range of non-famine-related photos.
+So the paucity of famine photos was likely the result of editorial choice rather than a consideration of access, cost, or aversion to the medium.